-- 4.1 This Subject Benchmark Statement sets out the minimum threshold, typical and excellent standards that a student will have demonstrated when they are awarded an bachelor's degree in Finance.
+- 4.1 This Subject Benchmark Statement sets out the minimum threshold, typical and excellent standards that a student will have demonstrated when they are awarded a bachelor's degree in Finance.
 Demonstrating these standards over time will demonstrate that a student has achieved the range of knowledge, understanding and skills expected of bachelor's graduates in Finance. - 4.2 Most students are likely to perform significantly better than the minimum threshold standards outlined below.
-Each higher education provider has its own method of determining what appropriate evidence of this achievement will be and should refer to Annex D of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies for further quidance.
+Each higher education provider has its own method of determining what appropriate evidence of this achievement will be and should refer to Annex D of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies for further guidance. - 4.3 Please note that the minimum threshold, typical and excellent standards are not intended to specify universal competence standards for a discipline.
+If a provider chooses to develop competence standards (as defined by the Equality Act 2010) as part of a programme specification these can be informed by the relevant Subject Benchmark Statement along with any PSRB requirements.
+In these circumstances, providers should follow the most recent guidance from the Equality and Human Rights Commission.